MizaGBF/GBFAP/readme.md

 1. Copy this repo.
 2. Setup your [CORS Proxy](https://github.com/Rob--W/cors-anywhere) of choice to be able to fetch the assets directly from GBF.
 I have one for that purpose [here](https://github.com/MizaGBF/GBFCP).
 3. Change line 3 of `index.js` with the address of your proxy.
-4. **If needed**, change line 98 of `index.js` (`testUri`) to redirect to `assets/test.png` or something else.
+4. **If needed**, change around the line 97 of `index.js` the value `testUri` to redirect to `assets/test.png` or something else.
 This endpoint is used to test if the Proxy is alive and must return a HTTP 200 code.
 The corresponding asset is present in the `assets/folder` if needed.

+Example if you wish to run it locally without downloading all assets:
+- Grab a copy of this repo and [here](https://github.com/MizaGBF/GBFCP).
+Install the python requirements of the later.
+- Change line 3 of `index.js` to `const CORS = 'http://localhost:8001/'`.
+- Start [here](https://github.com/MizaGBF/GBFCP) with the command `python app.py -debug` to run it in local mode.
+- Start a server in this project folder (you can use one of the server scripts).
+- Go to [http://localhost:8000/](http://localhost:8001/) to access your local copy of GBFAP.

 ### The second way, is to host the assets along with the project:
 0. Prepare a lot of free space (a few ten of GB).